yacbln/Shortest-Flight-Finder/Proposal.md

 \2. **Dataset Acquisition and Processing:**

-We have chosen to use the OpenFlights routes dataset.
-It currently uses the .data
+We have chosen to use the OpenFlights dataset.

-ﬁle extension, but will be downloaded locally to be converted into a csv/pandas

-DataFrame.
-Once converted, it will be cleaned using pandas methods such as

-df.dropna or scikit-learn FunctionTransformer methods.
-After cleaning, the

-dataset will be hosted on GitHub.
+We will store the data needed for our target as a directed graph in which each node is a unique airport and directed edges will connect a source airport to a destination airport if a route exists based on routes.dat.
+The weight of every edge will be the distance between the two airports it is connecting which will determine how long is a flight.

+To acquire the data needed we will download the data subsets airports.dat and routes.dat.
+In airports.dat,  we are interested in airportIDs and the longitude and latitude which together determine the location of the airport in the map.
+Routes.dat on the other hand stores all possible connections between airports ,in other words, edges that connect the nodes in our graph.
+These two data subsets will be downloaded locally to be converted into a csv/pandas DataFrame.
+Once converted, it will be cleaned using pandas methods such as df.dropna or scikit-learn FunctionTransformer methods.
+After cleaning, the dataset will be hosted on GitHub.

 \3. **Graph Algorithms:** We will implement BFS for Traversal and for that we need a Graph Iterator.